ibrahimsabouh/News-Sentiment-Analysis/README.md

 # News Sentiment Analysis

-A machine learning application that analyzes the sentiment of news text using a BiLSTM neural network model.
+A machine learning application that analyzes the sentiment of news text using a keras Tensorflow model.

 ## Features